gatewayd-io/docs/pages/02-using-gatewayd/03-servers.md

 ## Connection limits

-There are no limits on the number of connections that the server can accept, and in fact, it can accept an unlimited number of connections.
+The server can accept an unlimited number of connections.
 However, the [pool](05-pools.md) object limits the number of connections that can be opened to the database server.

 ## Ticker